xbc5/writing-portfolio/linux/qubes_vs_linux/README.md

 As mentioned earlier, security domains are virtual computers running their own operating systems; they're also boundaries around aspects of your online life.

 Let me explain why security domains are important.
 Say that you're working on a project for work, and you open your email to talk to a client or colleague.
 You notice an unfamiliar email, and you open it.
-There's a strange message that simply says _lol_ and an attachment.
+There's a strange message that simply says _lol_, and an attachment.
 You feel compelled to open the attachment to make sense of the email.
 You open it, and nothing.
-You think that's weird, but you move on.
+You think _that's weird_, but you move on.
 Weeks go by, and you think nothing of it.
 You wake up to a phone call one morning, and it's your bank.
-They say that they've blocked a suspicious transfer for \\$5000 from a country on the other side of the world—but unfortunately, they did not stop two prior transfers of \\$500 each.
+They say that they've blocked a suspicious transfer for \$5000 from a country on the other side of the world—but unfortunately, they did not stop two prior transfers of \$500 each.

 You may not put two and two together immediately, but the email attachment that you opened earlier exploited a bug in your email reader and installed malware to steal your secrets.
 The attacker then further compromised your password manager, which also stores your card details.
 They swiped it—along with 20 of your other passwords—and sold your card details on the black market for pennies.
 Now you're in a situation where you need to change 20 passwords, spend hours on the phone to the bank, get new cards, and hope that you've covered all of your bases.